SIRAHFF/documentation/docs/source/SIRAHTools/Tutorial-tcl.rst

       python --version

-Once we are sure we are working on a correct python version, we can use the ``plot_ss.py`` script.
+Once we know we are using the right version of Python, we can use the ``plot_ss.py`` script by typing:

 .. code-block:: python

    python plot_ss.py -h

-This will show us the options we have within the script, most of the flags are to change the appearance of the graph (colors, font size, label size).
+This will show us the options we have within the script, most of the flags are for changing the appearance of the graph (colors, font size, label size, etc).

 .. code-block:: console